pengowray/doks-sprinto/content/en/docs/help/misccommands.md

 ---
-title : "Miscellaneous commands"
+title : "Misc commands"
 description:
-lead:
+lead: Miscellaneous commands
+identifier: "misc"
+url: "docs/misc"
 ---
 ## Less used commands

 You don't need any of these commands, but they're documented all the same.